ikny/lem-dev/dev/log.md

 And everything fails on **EIGHT** tracks, not three like before!! seems like numpy is doing its thing.

 > Done for today, yay!

+## 1.2.
+Trying to get into the error handling, but it seems there is no way I can just ignore the alsa error :C. The easy solution is now to set the blocksize, sampling frequency and datatypes etc. so that the system is robust enough.
+Maybe also a cap on the number of tracks would be great.